onderweg/the-guide-non-windows/readme.md

 # Non-Windows The Guide library

-This is a fork of the orignal Windows-only `libguide`, part of the awesome [The Guide](https://theguide.sourceforge.net/index.html) hierarchical note application.
+This is a fork of the orignal Windows-only `libguide` and `gdeutil` source code, part of the awesome [The Guide](https://theguide.sourceforge.net/index.html) hierarchical note application, that works on non-Windows systems.

 ## 📘 About The Guide